Joshua Hodge’s Wild Christmas: Chapter 3

 Wild Christmas was my debut novel, first published during the Christmas season of 2006 when I was a teenager.
 All these years later, I return to it with a fresh eye—re-editing and reworking certain passages while honoring the spirit of the original story.
 In the glow of nostalgia and renewal that Christmas brings, I’m delighted to present the second chapter in its newly refreshed form:

-First class was Biology with Ms. Tripkin.
-She was very unusual and difficult in many ways to the point that she was nearly unbearable.
+Ms. Tripkin was very unusual and difficult in many ways to the point that she was nearly unbearable.
 There was something about her that was obvious, yet not easily understood.
 Behind her often fake smile, she held onto an ugly attitude, while carrying a chip on her shoulder, and a big burden upon her back.
 Just by the way she responded to every interaction made a person feel of less value.
-She seemed to think that she was the most important teacher in the entire school, and that she was more educated than anyone else, bragging often about her degrees and experience.
-Clever and well thought remarks always came out of her mouth insulting nearly every listener.
+She was the biology teacher at Hodge High, and she seemed to think that her class was the most important class in the entire school, and that she was the smartest teacher in the school, more educated than everyone else.
+She often bragged about her degrees and experience and used clever and well thought remarks, insulting every listener.

 Dan saw through her partly, but not all the way, and that bothered him, to a great extent.
 He spent more time than he’d like to admit, thinking about her and trying to figure her out.
 Linzy joked that Dan thought so much about her, that he was “probably in love” and should “just get married already.”
 One thing he knew for certain was Ms. Tripkin received a thrill to her own ego whenever she put others down– and how peculiar as an adult she would find thrill from putting students down.
 Perhaps she is lonely, maybe something tragic happened to her as a child, or maybe it’s a personality disorder.
 Dan tried to diagnose her with what he was learning in psychology class.
 “You’re not going to be able to fix her…” Linzy would say, “…she’s just a broken cookie.”